 Your Voice Matters

-If you have comments or concerns about the Newark Police Division’s released drafts of its Use of Force and Bias-Free Policing Policies, you can provide feedback here.
+If you have comments or concerns about the Newark Police Division’s released drafts of its policies, you can provide feedback here.

 The first annual survey of Newark community members under the Consent Decree discusses their interactions with and perceptions of the NPD, from December 2016 to February 2017.
-View the Survey here.
+For more information on the survey, please click here.